quince-science/QuinCe/Documentation/Design/ExportScripts/ExportScripts.md

     +-- GO175_2015-103-0000dat.txt
 ```

-The `dataset` folder will contain publication-ready dataset.
-It will contain one folder for each requested export format.
-Within each folder will be a single file containing the exported data, named with the dataset name and an extension suitable for the format (`.tsv`, `.csv` etc.).
+The `dataset` folder will contain one or more copies of the publication-ready dataset.
+The definition of each instrument in QuinCe will contain a list of the publication destinations for its datasets (Carbon Portal, SOCAT etc.).
+There will be one sub-folder for each of those destinations, containing the dataset file in the format required by that destination.
+The filename will be the dataset name and an extension suitable for the format (`.tsv`, `.csv` etc.).

 If `includeRaw` is `true` , the `raw` folder will contain all the raw files used to construct the dataset.
 These will have their original filenames as they were uploaded to QuinCe.
 If `includeRaw` is `false`, this folder will not be included in the archive.

-`manifest.json` will contain a JSON object containing details of the files included in the archive together with metadata for the dataset that can be used by the export script.
-It will be formatted as follows:
+`manifest.json` will contain a JSON object containing details of the files included in the archive together.
+It will also contain dataset-specific metadata that the export script can use to build the metadata documents required by the different publication destinations.
+The manifest will be formatted as follows:

 ```json
 {